-List of Foods That Start With E
+List of Foods That Start With E (updated 2023)

 This guide will help you learn about some different types of food that start with this letter and the history that goes with them.

 We’ve listed some of the more obscure food options you might not hear about on a daily basis.
 Ready to start your journey?

 Foods That Start With E

 Escargot, or cooked snails, are a perennial French favorite and are found in some of the most expensive and top-tier restaurants throughout the whole of France.

-While some may balk at the very idea of eating snails, escargot is considered quite the delicacy in the country.
+While some may balk at the very idea of eating snails, escargot is considered quite a delicacy in the country.